neams-th-coe/cardinal/doc/content/tutorials/pincell_multiphysics.md

 - coupling to NekRS (to receive the NekRS temperature, `nek_temp`)
 - computing the pin surface heat flux (to send heat flux `flux` to NekRS)
-- `power` to represent the volumetric heating with a variable
+- `power` to represent the volumetric heating received from OpenMC

 On each MOOSE-NekRS substep, we will run MOOSE first.
 For the very first time step, this means we should set an initial condition for the NekRS